cdminigun/cloudandbigdatalab.github.io/docker-combined.md

 This usage of namespaces plays hand-in-hand with cgroups and their many uses.

 ### CGroups
 When speaking about cgroups, the first idea that should come to mind is of resource management.
 Because where cgroups excels is in an area similar to namespaces, by separating and grouping processes into whatever organizations the user prefers and inflicting global (group-wide) rules upon them.
 Cgroups provide a kernel-level tool for resource management and accounting that is greatly relied upon by Docker and many other modern tools.
 Beginning with the organization, processes are organized into cgroups based first and foremost off of inheritance.
-That is, child processes will inerhit their initial group based off the parent group they belong to.

-**NOTE: Only certain properties are inherited from parent cgroups that can also be modified upon child process creation.**
+That is, child processes will inherit their initial group based off the parent group they belong to.
+NOTE: Only certain properties are inherited from parent cgroups that can also be modified upon child process creation.
 Cgroups are used to divide up the resources of a system into separate catagories that can be described in terms of limits and shares among the host resources.
 The first and most prevalent example is the sharing of the CPU amongst different processes.
 Initially, one might think to allocate a certain number of cores to system processes and leave the rest for userspace processes (assuming the system contains enough cores).
 From there, the user processes may spawn a webserver which would be placed in its own cgroup along with its children so that they only use a certain percentage of the CPU time, RAM, I/O, Network, etc. These limitations and rules are used to define the resource behavior of programs within their cgroups so that each has their "fair share".

 Much like with CPU scheduling, cgroups are often used to evenly distribute resources amongst its processes, but the difference is that it does not need to be equal.
 For example, when running unfamiliar applications, one thought might be to run all user-level programs in their own cgroup so as to limit their usage of the system resources to a certain extent such that they won't be able to monopolize and steal away these resources from the system.
 Whether the exhaustion of a resource is intentional or accidental, cgroups provide a safety barrier (similar to that of saving 5% of the hard disk for root) that can be used for the safety of the host as a whole.